mikeboensel/AI_Course/Lecture1.md

                     - So that's why sin/cos show up everywhere in electrical engineering
         - Calc
             - We know how to do area and slope for simple stuff like lines
-                - What about wiggly lines?
+                - What about wiggly lines that go on forever?
                 - core concept, everything else is just cool tricks to get there (years of cool tricks)

+# Course intro
-- No one wants to look dumb, and so we end up all talking past each other, minimizing learning
+- No one wants to look dumb and so we end up all talking past each other, minimizing learning
-    - Fortunately, I'm used to looking dumb... hence : Mr Big Brain's Super Duper AI Course
+    - I think that's an impulse that we all need to make concious efforts to suppress... hence this series' title : Mr Big Brain's Super Duper AI Course

-- What is AI?
+# What is AI?
     - Nebulous term.
 Basically, "computer doing something useful".
     - Spellcheck
         - Not particularly smart.